kuokai0429/walk_analysis/README.md

-# Stroke Analysis
+# Walk Analysis

-We introduce a novel method for table tennis strokes analysis.
+We introduce a novel method for walk pose trajectory analysis..

 ## Evaluation